PostHog/posthog.com/contents/handbook/strategy/strategy.md

 “Nail Funnels”

-### Milestone 2 (Eary August Onwards)
+### Milestone 2 (Early August Onwards)

-After nailing funnels, our primary focus should transition to Diagnosing causes, since our customers will now be able to understand when problems are happening with their nailed funnels but to address these issues they must go one step deeper and understand why they are occurring.
+After nailing funnels, our primary focus should transition to _Diagnosing Causes_, since our customers will now be able to understand when problems are happening with their nailed funnels but to address these issues they must go one step deeper and understand why they are occurring.

 In parallel we should spin-up evergreen investments around growth and our core platform (Performance, Reliability and Extensibility) to ensure we are reaching as many organizations as possible (increasing the number of successful products in the world) and so we don’t lose trust with existing users due to issues underpinning our platform.

-**Once Sentence Version**
+**One Sentence Version**
-Nailing funnels means people will find problems with their products, next we need to enable them to Diagnose Causes so they can fix these problems and make their product successful.
+Nailing funnels means people will find problems with their products, next we need to enable them to _Diagnose Causes_ so they can fix these problems and make their product successful.

 **Two Word Version**
 Nail Diagnosis